aribradshaw/biooptimize/README.md

    - Click "New Project"
    - Import your repository
    - Vercel will automatically detect Next.js and configure the build settings
+   - **No additional configuration needed** - the project will deploy as a standard Next.js app

 3. Deploy:
    - Click "Deploy"